GerhardOfRivia/GerhardOfRivia.github.io/_posts/2020-01-16-Rest-vs-gRPC.md

 layout: posts
 ---

-### rest vs grpc
+### python flask rest vs python grpc

 Want to show why when doing large message processing with gRPC can be better then rest.
-For this i used google cloud platform and tested it with some f1-micro instances.
+For this I used Google Cloud Platform and tested it with some f1-micro instances.
+For the first test I sent two numbers to be added together, something simple.
+For the data test I sent a simple image 1.58 MB in size and extracted the size out of the image.
+With this both applications were written in python and I used a simple flask app for the rest server.

 | # | Region | Zone |
 | --- | --- | --- |
 | 1 | us-central1-a | us-central1-a |
 | 2 | us-west1-a | us-central1-b |

+I wanted to also test different regions as the more data you send the more the latency increases.

 | Method | Local | Same-Zone | Different Region | Units |
 |--- |--- |--- |--- |--- |